3 Reasons To Go Long In Warren Buffett's Favorite Bank

 While legendary investor Warren Buffett owns financial stocks stocks as Goldman Sachs (NYSE: GS), American Express (NYSE: AXP), Bank of America (NYSE: BAC), and U.S. Bancorp (NYSE: USB), Wells Fargo (NYSE: WFC) is his largest position in that sector.

-Unsurprisingly, given the relative size of Buffett's position, Wells Fargo is a superior stock to the other financial stocks in Buffett’s Berkshire Hathaway (NYSE: BRK-A) portfolio.
+Unsurprisingly, given the relative size of Buffett’s position, Wells Fargo is a superior stock to the other financial stocks in Buffett’s Berkshire Hathaway (NYSE: BRK-A) portfolio.

 Big Profits, High Yield, Good Beta

-Wells Fargo has a stunning profit margin of more than 40 percent.
+Wells Fargo has a stunning profit margin of over 40 percent.
 For Bank of America, it is just above 13 percent.
 American Express has a profit margin of 15.50 percent.
 Better still, Wells Fargo shares those profits with shareholders.

-Suiting Buffett's style of investing, Wells Fargo is a stock to buy for the long term.
-It is well positioned to grow with the American economy as America comes out of the Great Recession.
-The beta is above average, so there is the opportunity to buy on the dips, which increases the dividend yield and enhances the long term overall return.
+Suiting Buffett’s style of investing, Wells Fargo is a stock to buy for the long term.
+It is well positioned to grow with the American economy as America comes out of The Great Recession.
+The beta is above average, so there is the opportunity to buy on the dips, which increases the dividend yield and enhance the long term overall return.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.